Anovia/partner-api-docs/README.md

 __Deposit__: A daily summary of funds deposited to a merchant's bank account for their processing revenue.

-__Deposit Totals__: A daily breakdown of where funds for a particular deposit were routed.
+__Disbursement__: A daily breakdown of where funds for a particular deposit were routed.

 __Batch__: A group of authorized transactions that are submitted to the acquirer for settlement.
 Batches are usually settled daily, but this can also occur multiple times in a day, or every few days.